MachiBytes/kontak/AWS_DEPLOYMENT.md

 # 🚀 AWS EC2 + RDS Production Deployment Guide

-Complete guide to deploy your Laravel Kontak application on AWS EC2 with RDS database.
+Complete guide to deploy your Laravel Kontak application on AWS EC2 with RDS database using AWS Linux and nohup.

 ## **Phase 1: Setup AWS RDS Database**